 Let’s get personal.
 We’re talking birth control.
 It’s a very personal choice for every woman.
 It can be used for a wide variety of reasons, like preventing pregnancy and managing hormonal issues.

 I spoke with Dyan Aretakis, FNP, MSN, who focuses on primary care for adolescents at UVA’s Teen and Young Adult Health Center.
-She walked me through the basics of IUDs and uncovered some of the controversy that left a negative stamp on this type of contraceptive.
+She walked me through the basics and uncovered some of the controversy that left a negative stamp on this type of contraceptive.

 What is the IUD?